Last modified on January 7th, 2023

 Around 12% of women in the U.S. between ages 15 to 44 have problems getting or staying pregnant.
 In male-female couples, more than one-third both have problems contributing to difficulties having a biological child.

-Sea moss has long been used in the Caribbean as a sexual enhancement and libido booster for men, and some say that it helps improve sperm count and testosterone.
+It has long been used in the Caribbean as a sexual enhancement and libido booster for men, and some say that it helps improve sperm count and testosterone.

 A few notes about the benefits of sea moss as far as fertility:

-- Sea moss contains zinc which can improve the quality of eggs, and it’s recommended that you make sure you’re getting enough zinc if you’re actively trying to conceive.
+• It contains zinc which can improve the quality of eggs, and it’s recommended that you make sure you’re getting enough zinc if you’re actively trying to conceive.

-While more research is likely to be done in the future as far as sea moss benefits for fertility, right now, it’s not a miracle cure but it is a healthy option you can add to your routine with specific nutrients that are shown to help with fertility and pregnancy.
+While more research is likely to be done in the future as far as benefits for fertility, right now, it’s not a miracle cure but it is a healthy option you can add to your routine with specific nutrients that are shown to help with fertility and pregnancy.

 Mental and Emotional Health

-High potassium foods are also good for anxiety and depression disorders, agitation, and fibromyalgia.
+High-potassium foods are also good for anxiety and depression disorders, agitation, and fibromyalgia.

-Sea moss benefits also come from the high B-vitamin content.
+Benefits also come from the high B-vitamin content.
 B vitamins support a healthy nervous system and reduce stress.

-Kim Kardashian’s Sea Moss Smoothie
+Kim Kardashian’s Smoothie

 If you’re wondering why sea moss seemed to come out of nowhere and take over as the hottest nutritional supplement, you might thank the Kardashians.